MileHacker Logo

 Airport Facilities & Transfers

-CPH offers duty-free shops, diverse restaurants, currency exchange, ATMs, car hire companies, and wi-fi At no cost-Fi.
+CPH offers duty-free shops, diverse restaurants, currency exchange, ATMs, car rental agencies, and complimentary Internet-Fi.

 Transfer Options